mukhtar-github/react-advanced/README.md

 #### /tutorial/6-useReducer/setup

-useReducer is used, whenever we have a more complicated setup.
+useReducer is used, whenever we have a more complicated setup as far as the state.
+Because , essentially it will add more structure to your state.

 ### useContext Corresponding Projects